-Sweden is often listed as one of the happiest places to live by the World Happiness Report (yes, there is such a thing!) so we thought after our recent visit to Småland in Sweden we’d take look at some lifestyle choices we can easily recreate over here for a happier, calmer and more Scandi inspired life.
+Sweden is often listed as one of the happiest places to live by the World Happiness Report (yes, there is such a thing!) so we thought after our recent visit to Småland in Sweden we'd take look at some lifestyle choices we can easily recreate over here for a happier, calmer and more Scandi inspired lifestyle.

-Taking over from where the Danish Hygge (a feeling of wellbeing and coziness) left off Lagom is a Swedish word meaning ‘just the right amount’.
-Often translated as ‘in moderation or balance’ – so, basically enjoying everything in moderation.
-Where as hygge captures a moment in time – and captured us for the whole of 2017 – be that, a short holiday, hot chocolate by the fire or snuggling under blankets with candles aglow.
+Taking over from where the Danish Hygge (a feeling of wellbeing and coziness) left off Lagom is a Swedish word meaning 'just the right amount'.
+Often translated as 'in moderation or balance' - so, basically enjoying everything in moderation.
+Where as hygge captures a moment in time - and captured us for the whole of this year - be that, a short holiday, hot chocolate by the fire or snuggling under blankets with candles aglow.
 Lagom is more about your whole life as a whole.

 Finding the perfect balance between life and work, family and free-time - basically not to much, not too little, just right.
 Think Goldilocks for life.

 It's a well-known national characteristic that the Swedish love nature and getting outside to enjoy the natural world.
 Many Swedes like to spend their free time in the forest or by the sea.
 Being at one is helped by 'the right of public access' which applies to all forests, fields, beaches and lakes across the country and entitles everyone to roam freely and camp overnight, even on private land - meaning foraging, treks, hikes, camping and water actives are all fair game.
 But, of course you do have to treat flora, fauna and other people's property with care and consideration.

 More like this